 We are a grass roots, all volunteer group made up of individuals and families who are asking city leaders to listen and work with the community for an equitable solution to improve resiliency without negatively impacting our communities through demolitions, displacements and loss of affordable rent.

-WHAT HAPPENED AT JULY 13TH THE COUNCIL MEETING
+WHAT HAPPENED AT JUNE 13TH COUNCIL MEETING

 - Council voted to advance the process to implement a mandate within one year.